 Saber Marionette J does not have a true Beach Episode in its TV run, but it does feature a contest with several of the female characters in swimsuits instead.
 Also, the manga version has an actual beach chapter, complete with two beach volleyball games.

 Sailor Moon.
-This shojo anime has at least one Beach Episode per season.
-Notably, the one for Sailor Moon R was absent not only from the dub, but also from the uncut DVD release; the incident is often presented as "the creators didn't like it", however it's possible that DiC simply decided to not even bother with this episode and didn't acquire it (ADV apparently used the same masters).
+The Ninetiesshojo anime has at least one Beach Episode per season.
+Notably, the one for Sailor Moon R was absent not only from the DiC dub, but also from the ADV Films uncut DVD release; the incident is often presented as "the creators didn't like it", however it's possible that DiC simply decided to not even bother with this episode and didn't acquire it (ADV apparently used the same masters).
 The episode is rather silly: it isn't a part of the season's main storyline, and involves Chibi-Usa and what appears to be a baby plesiosaur.

 Sayonara, Zetsubou-Sensei has a fairly normal episode in which the cast are all at a water park for some reason and Nozomu is mistaken for a pervert due to a trick played on him by Majiru and Kafuka.
 There's also a rather bizarre episode in which it is revealed that the cast aren't actually at a beach — it's just a fake background —, they are actually just at school.
 However, it's not the school that they are usually at, it's one on the other side of the country.
 And everyone is there, including the hikikomori.